 An individuals chart of the differences between this year's data and last year's might not be our best approach.
 Another approach is to look at all of the data together.
 We'll put this year's and last year's data into a single column and see how it looks in an individuals chart.
 (Want to play along?
-Here's my data set, and if you don't already have Minitab, download the free 30-day trial version.)
+Here's my data set.)

 We'll choose Stat > Control Charts > Variables Charts for Individuals > Individuals... and choose the "2 years" column in my datasheet as the variable.
 Minitab creates the following I chart:

 Now we can examine all of the data sequentially and ask some questions about it.
 Are there outliers?
 The data seem remarkably consistent, but those points in December (12 and 24) warrant more investigation as potential sources of special cause variation.
 If investigation revealed a source for these data points that indicate these outliers should be disregarded, these outliers could be removed from the calculations for the center line and control limits, or removed from the chart altogether.

 What about seasonality, or a trend over the sequence?
 Neither issue affects this data set, but if they did, we could detrend or deseasonalize the data and chart the residuals to gain more insight into how the data are changing month-to-month.

 Instead of an Individuals chart, one participant in the group suggested using an I-MR chart, which provides both the indiviudals chart and a moving-range chart.
 We can use the same single column of data, then examine the resulting I-MR chart for indications of special cause variation.
 "If not, there's no real reason to believe one year was different than another," this participant suggests.